aus-der-Technik/SwiftyNats/README.md

 # Changelog

 ## 2.1.1
-- rewrite the ChannelHandler: remove a buf that could lead into dropped messages!
+- rewrite the ChannelHandler: remove a bug that could lead into dropped messages.

 ## 2.1.0
 - uses NIO2